Gordonia rubripertincta (Hefferan) Stackebrandt et al.

-2. From a single tube of #44 broth (5 to 6 ml), withdraw approximately 0.5 to 1.0 ml with a Pasteur or 1.0 ml pipette and use to rehydrate the entire pellet.
+2. Using a single tube of #44 broth (5 to 6 ml), withdraw approximately 0.5 to 1.0 ml with a Pasteur or 1.0 ml pipette.
+Rehydrate the entire pellet.

-3. Aseptically transfer the rehydrated pellet back into the broth tube.
+3. Aseptically transfer this aliquot back into the broth tube.
 Mix well.

-4. Use several drops of this suspension to inoculate an additional broth tube, a #44 agar slant and/or a plate.
+4. Use several drops of the suspension to inoculate a second tube of broth and a #27 slant and/or plate.

 Additional information on this culture is available on the ATCC web site at www.atcc.org.